What do the examiners look for?

 3. Suggest the impact that these research examples could have on society

-You could look, for example, at how the research might uphold or reinforce gender stereotypes, or be used to disempower women in society.
+You could look, for example, at how the research might uphold or reinforce gender stereotypes or be used to disempower women in society.

 Freud and many of his followers believed that biological differences between men and women had major consequences for psychological development.
-In their view, ‘biology is destiny’.
+In their view, ‘biology is destiny.’

-Penis envy becomes a major driving force in the girl’s mental life, and needs to be successfully sublimated into a desire for a husband and children if it is not to become pathological.
+Penis envy becomes a major driving force in the girl’s mental life and needs to be successfully sublimated into a desire for a husband and children if it is not to become pathological.

 This view of gender divergence in personality development has implications for other aspects of development.
-For example, Freud’s view of morality was that it was regulated by the superego, which is an internalisation of the same sex parent that regulates behavior through the threat of punishment.
+For example, Freud’s view of morality was that it was regulated by the superego, which is an internalization of the same-sex parent that regulates behavior through the threat of punishment.

 In the Freudian view, the girl has already had to accept her castration as a fait accompli, which raises important questions about the relative moral strength of men and women.

-The biomedical view of mental illness, which approaches behavioral and psychological abnormality as a manifestation of underlying pathological processes on the biological level, dominates discussion of mental illness.
+The biomedical view of mental illness, which approaches behavioral and psychological abnormality as a manifestation of underlying pathological processes on the biological level, dominates the discussion of mental illness.

 In the biomedical view, illnesses such as depression can be explained in terms of chemical imbalances causing malfunction in the parts of the brain associated with emotion.

-When explaining why twice as many women as men are diagnosed with depression, adherents of the biomedical view tend to suggest that this is due to hormonal differences, and point to the existence of, for example, post-natal depression to show how fluctuations in female sex hormones can lead to abnormalities of mood.
+When explaining why twice as many women as men are diagnosed with depression, adherents of the biomedical view tend to suggest that this is due to hormonal differences and point to the existence of, for example, post-natal depression to show how fluctuations in female sex hormones can lead to abnormalities of mood.

-Similarly, sex differences in hormonal processes can be used to explain the existence of disorders that are ‘gender bound’, such as pre-menstrual syndrome.
+Similarly, sex differences in hormonal processes can be used to explain the existence of disorders that are ‘gender bound,’ such as pre-menstrual syndrome.

 Culture can be described as all the knowledge and values shared by a society.

-Cultures may differ from one another in many ways, so that the findings of psychological research conducted in one culture may not apply directly to another.
+Cultures may differ from one another in many ways, so the findings of psychological research conducted in one culture may not apply directly to another.

 At the same time, people are affected by a range of factors that are specific to the cultural group in which they developed and within which they live.
 Psychologists should always attempt to account for the ways in which culture affects thinking and behavior.

-Psychology is predominantly a white, Euro-American enterprise: – (i) 64% of psychological researchers from US; (ii) in some texts, 90% of studies have US Participants; (iii) samples predominantly white middle class.
+Psychology is predominantly a white, Euro-American enterprise: – (i) 64% of psychological researchers are from the US; (ii) in some texts, 90% of studies have US Participants; (iii) samples are predominantly white middle class.

-We will be looking at how cultural bias can affect psychological theories and research studies, and the sorts of things psychologists can do to avoid the worst effects of cultural bias.
+We will be looking at how cultural bias can affect psychological theories and research studies and the sorts of things psychologists can do to avoid the worst effects of cultural bias.

 An emic approach refers to the investigation of a culture from within the culture itself.
 This means that research of European society from a European perspective is emic, and African society by African researchers in Africa is also emic.
 An emic approach is more likely to have ecological validity as the findings are less likely to be distorted or caused by a mismatch between the cultures of the researchers and the culture being investigated.